-James has worked as a counsellor in a number of settings including in a counselling service, in a care setting, and with clients with substance use issues.
-Prior to this, James has worked in a range of roles including as a primary school teacher.
+I have worked as a counsellor in a number of settings including in a counselling practice, in a care setting, and with clients with substance use issues.
+Prior to this, I had experience in a range of roles, including as a primary school teacher.

-James has a Higher Diploma in Person-Centred Counselling and Psychotherapy.
-In addition, he has a BA (Hons) degree, an MA and a Post Graduate Certificate in Education.
+I hold a Higher Diploma in Person-Centred Counselling and Psychotherapy, a BA (Hons) degree, an MA and a PGCE.

 See Frequently Asked Questions for more information.